 Lots of sunshine means lots of potential for Sunshine Coast homes to harness solar power

-This is a decision that ordinarily depends on the amount of capital that of capital that a household has at its disposal for making an investment in solar power.
-At the moment, solar PV systems offer superb returns on investment, thanks to strong government incentives and record-low cost of components.
+This is a decision that ordinarily depends on the amount of capital that a household has at its disposal for making an investment in solar power.
+At the moment, solar PV systems offer attractive returns on investment, thanks to high retail electricity prices and low system installation prices.

 More sunshine means more up-front Federal Government Solar Rebates

 The amount of the Solar Rebate depends on a number of factors.
-Under the Federal Government’s Solar Credit Scheme, households are awarded a greater or smaller number of Renwable Energy Certificates (RECs, also known as Small-scale Technology Certificates), depending on their location, the size of the system that they install, and the REC price agreed on between the customer and solar installer.
-(REC prices fluctuate–although customers do have the option to hold on to the RECs generated upon completion of their installation and wait for the price to rise, most usually opt to have their solar power system installer take on the liability in order to receive upfront discount on the system installation.)
+Under the Federal Government’s Solar Credit Scheme, households are awarded a greater or smaller number of Renwable Energy Certificates (RECs, also known as Small-scale Technology Certificates), depending on their location (the discount is higher in sunnier areas), the size of the system that they install, and the going REC price.
+This discount is automatically applied to the cost of installing your system – you can read about how much this discount is typically worth in our monthly Solar PV Price Index articles.